Hanover-CS/HC25-Dustin-Cox-Senior-Project/sources.md

 Babylon.js: Another powerful 3D engine that runs in the browser.

 Rot.js: Specifically designed for developing roguelike games in the browser.
+Useful for procedural generation

+Tiled Map Editor: tool for 2D tilemaps and epxoting them to phaser.

+Aseprite or Piskel: Pixel art tools for creating and animating 2d Sprites, Good for charater and enimy design.

+Sounds and Music:
+Freesound.org: Large database of free sound effects.

+OpenGameArt.org: source of free music, sound effects, and art.

+Howler.js: JavaScript libray that integrates well with phaser for controlling sound effects and background music.